valette/desk/README.md

 	cd desk
 	npm install

 startup takes a few seconds due to client-side javascript build step.
-To skip code generation, you can generate a static file using:
+To skip code generation, you can generate a static file using gulp:

 	gulp

-Note that to execute this script, you need to install gulp:
+note that gulp needs to be installed before (with root permissions):

 	npm install gulp -g

 to install binary addons for 3D data visualization (needs vtk and cmake):

-	node lib/build.js        // if you vtk5 is installed
+	node lib/build.js        // if vtk5 is installed
-	node lib/build.js --vtk6 // if you vtk6 is installed
+	node lib/build.js --vtk6 // if vtk6 is installed

 ### Usage ###